godevsig/adaptiveservice/README.md

 - Incoming message are handled concurrently in a goroutine worker pool
 - The reply returned by the handler will be delivered to the client if it is none-nil.
+- The reply can also be an error, which will be delivered as err in `Recv(msgPtr) err` of client.
 - `as.ContextStream` can be optionally used:
   - Each stream has its own [context](https://pkg.go.dev/github.com/godevsig/adaptiveservice#Context) which can be used to set/get context of the same stream.